La-wea-cosmica/Monar/README.md

 ![image](https://i.imgur.com/yCCFi9a.png)

-after that you are gonna to open "path.txt" and put the location of the folder and save it
+after that you are gonna to open "path.txt"

 ![image](https://i.imgur.com/DgZVTNt.png)

-Final Result Example:
+and finally put the location of the folder in "path.tx" and save it

 ![image](https://i.imgur.com/xrZnSOZ.png)

-also remember to have java installed
+Now you can use Monar!

 # I Dont Know How to use it!
 Just Open It, Press The Number Of The Option Do You Want To Use And Press Enter, Thats All